hyperledger/toc/governing-documents/security.md

 by the security response team, then they are encouraged to bring up the issue in front of the LF Decentralized Trust TAC, who can act as moderators.

-Hyperledger projects maintain private embargo lists.
-If you wish to be added to the embargo list for a project, please email the [Hyperledger Foundation security list], including the project name and reason for being added to the embargo list.
-Requests will be assessed by the respective Hyperledger security team in conjunction with the appropriate Hyperledger Staff, and a decision will be made to accommodate or not the request.
+LF Decentralized Trust projects maintain private embargo lists.
+If you wish to be added to the embargo list for a project, please email the [LF Decentralized Trust security list], including the project name and reason for being added to the embargo list.
+Requests will be assessed by the respective LF Decentralized Trust security team in conjunction with the appropriate LF Decentralized Trust Staff, and a decision will be made to accommodate or not the request.

 **Alternative:** Projects **MAY** choose to document in their security document